seraficaj/QuenchMarks/README.md

     - update bottle's info [x]
     - delete bottle's info [x]
     - leave a review for each bottle [x]
-    - select my favorite bottles and display them on my user profile page
+    - select my favorite bottles and display them on my user profile page [x]

-## Run this command to have hot reloading on:
+## Run this command to have hot reloading on (local cloning only):

 ```py
 FLASK_APP=app.py FLASK_ENV=development flask run